vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 }
 ```

 1. Notice a whole task is missing.
 Fill in as you see fit, but make sure the new task has the name "ReplyWithSearchRequest", or you may have issues later.

 #### Models

 Due to time limitations, we will not be walking through creating all the models.
 They are straightforward, but we recommend taking some time to review the code within after you've added them.

 1. Right-click on the **Models** folder and select **Add>Existing Item**.

 1. Navigate to **{GitHubDir}\Lab3-Basic_Filter_Bot\code\Models**, select all three files, and select **Add**.

 ## Lab 3.4: Regex and Middleware

 There are a number of things that we can do to improve our bot.
 First of all, we may not want to call LUIS for a simple "search pictures" message, which the bot will get fairly frequently from its users.
 A simple regular expression could match this, and save us time (due to network latency) and money (due to cost of calling the LUIS service).

 Also, as the complexity of our bot grows and we are taking the user's input and using multiple services to interpret it, we need a process to manage that flow.
-For example, try regular expressions first, and if that doesn't match, call LUIS, and then perhaps we also drop down to try other services like [QnA Maker](http://qnamaker.ai) or Azure Search.
+For example, try regular expressions first, and if that doesn't match, call LUIS, and then perhaps we also drop down to try other services like [QnA Maker](http://qnamaker.ai) or Azure Cognitive Search.
 A great way to manage this is through [Middleware](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-middleware?view=azure-bot-service-4.0), and the SDK does a great job supporting that.

 Before continuing with the lab, learn more about middleware and the Bot Framework SDK: